 On September 22, 2011, the Government of Peru approved two new mining taxation laws which apply to companies without tax stabilization agreements: (a) the Modified Mining Royalty (Ley de Regalia Modificada Minera) ("MMR") and (b) the Special Mining Tax (Impuesto Especial a la Mineria) ("SMT").
 It is expected that the Cañariaco Copper Project will incur a royalty of 1 to 12% of operating margin under the MMR and a tax of 2 to 8.4% of operating margin under the SMT payable to the Government of Peru once production commences, with actual royalty rates dependent on metal prices at that time.

-See "Description of the Business of the Company" for further information on the Company's assets.
+See "Mineral Projects" page 20 for further information on the Company's assets.

 THREE YEAR HISTORY